 Local Congregations – donations to the fund for future facilities

 Because of the strong membership growth in local congregations, there is a need for long-term planning and management to ensure the financing of future facilities.
 Many members have indicated that over a long period of time they will help to contribute significant amounts for this purpose.
-In order to manage and use these contributions in the best possible way, local churches should encourage people to set up contribution plans in order to give an overview of the expected liquidity and capital.
+In order to manage and use these contributions in the best possible way, local churches should encourage members above the age of 18 to set up contribution plans in order to give an overview of the expected liquidity and capital.

 Internally there is a requirement that there is at least 50% equity in the local church before such projects can be started.